7W of 450nm Blue Laser Light

 architecture are available on this page under the

-July 2019 - Some upgrades in progress, including new
+July 2019 - Some improvements: new batteries, and a

 June 2019 - The project is officially completed and fully functioning.